pytroll/pyresample/docs/source/concepts/geometries.rst

 all an option.
 For example, if we wanted to create a polygon representing the bounding coordinates of the swath we must assume that the outer edges of our 2D longitude and latitude arrays actually represent the edge of the swath.
-A swath is not necessarily contiguous or in a specific order so this may be an incorrect assumption.
-On the other hand, for large arrays it could take a long time to compute accurate bounding coordinates.
+A swath's pixels are not necessarily in a specific order so this may be an incorrect assumption.
+Additionally, for large arrays it could take a long time to compute accurate bounding coordinates.
-In some cases data files may come with longitude and latitude arrays for their familiarity, but are actually representing gridded data.
+In some cases, data files may come with longitude and latitude arrays for their familiarity with the typical users of those data, but are actually representing gridded data.
 In these cases it may be more efficient to create an area (see below sections).

 .. warning::